 Aquila (UK-based) magazine covers science, history, and general knowledge for 8-12-year-olds.

 41. Mail Order Mystery is a story for children that unfolds through a series of installments that come in the mail.
 The service is based in Toronto, Canada but they ship worldwide.

 42. Park district offerings.
 Along with YMCAs, park districts offer classes or workshops in a wide variety of subject areas or activities.

 43. Voucher booklet.
 Make a booklet for your child with vouchers they can redeem at any time.
 Remember to include a voucher for extra dessert :).

 44. Treasure hunt.
 Instead of wrapping up your children's gifts, wrap up a clue and let the child go on a treasure hunt to find them!

-- Volunteer.
-With your child’s input, pick a location to volunteer and plan a lunch or dinner afterwards at their favorite restaurant.
-There are some great ideas in the New Year's Printables Kit.
+Volunteer.
+With your child’s input, pick a location to volunteer and plan a lunch or dinner afterward at their favorite restaurant.